 How to bet on the PGA Tour

 Professional circuits such as the PGA Tour offer golf odds almost every week, making golf very much a year-round sport.
-The biggest events in golf betting are the major PGA tournaments:
+The biggest events in golf betting are the major PGA tournaments and team events like the Ryder Cup:

 With more people betting on golf, the ways in which you can wager have exploded.
 And with tournaments lasting four days, sportsbooks are quick to post updated golf betting odds, offering options far beyond which golfer will top the leaderboard.